 I was living my dream life, complete with a husband who supported my blogging and freelancing work even though it wasn’t bringing in a ton of money.
 We had just closed on our dream house, paid for with cash because I’m a frugal living ninja… and we were in the middle of our second round of fertility treatments.
 I was so happy that I had a hard time relating to my favorite artist’s sad music.

 Life was good.
 Until it wasn’t.

-When I got the call that Annan had been arrested for breaking into a “young, pretty” co-worker’s home, I was in shock.
-The pieces I remember of the next few weeks were moments of paralyzing numbness, the vacancy of a walking coma, wondering if I would ever feel like a person again.
+When I got the call that my at-the-time husband had been arrested for breaking into a “young, pretty” co-worker’s home, I was in shock.
+The pieces I remember of the next few weeks were moments of paralyzing numbness, the vacancy of a walking coma, and wondering if I would ever feel like a person again.